justinticktock/role-based-help-notes/readme.txt

 == Changelog ==

+= 1.2.9.2 =
+* 2014-03-27
+* Fix - Help Note Content listing now limited to 'pages' to stop conflict with the '[spots](http://wordpress.org/plugins/spots/)' plugin and any other custom post types placing content elsewhere on the contents page.

 = 1.2.9.1 =
 * 2014-03-19
-* Quick Fix - User Widget Class Name now unique so stop conflicts with other plugins.
+* Quick Fix - User Widget Class Name now unique to stop conflicts with other plugins.

 = 1.2.9 =
 * 2014-03-18